Harrison Grodin

 prof_pic.jpg

-I’m a Ph.D. student in the Computer Science Department at Carnegie Mellon University, advised by Robert Harper.
-My primary interests are programming languages, type theory, category theory, and logic.
+I’m a third-year Ph.D. student in the Principles of Programming group in the Computer Science Department at Carnegie Mellon University, advised by Robert Harper.
+My research is focused on programming language semantics, drawing inspiration from ideas in type theory and category theory.

 news